vuestorefront/vue-storefront/README.md

 ## Documentation + table of contents
 The documentation is always THE HARDEST PART of each open source project!
 But we're trying hard.
 Please find out what we've already managed to prepare under /doc folder: https://github.com/DivanteLtd/vue-storefront/tree/master/doc

+You can find some tutorials and explainations on our [YouTube channel](https://www.youtube.com/channel/UCkm1F3Cglty3CE1QwKQUhhg)

 ### Installation
 * [Installing on Linux/MacOS](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Installing%20on%20Linux%20and%20MacOS.md)
 * [Installing on Windows](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Installing%20on%20Windows.md)